 It is important to have private health insurance before living in Saudi Arabia.
 Although the level of healthcare in the country is excellent and delivered through a network of public and private hospitals, the cost can be exceptionally high.
 Private healthcare insurance is a necessity for expats from all countries.

-Saudi Arabia provides many benefits, especially financially through work in the lucrative oil industry.
+Moving to Saudi Arabia can offer many benefits, especially financially through work in the lucrative oil industry.
 But the traditional culture and legal system can come as a shock.
-Being aware of the rules is the best way to ensure safety and enjoyment when moving to live in this fascinating country.
+Being aware of the rules prior to moving, is the best way to ensure safety and enjoyment when moving to live in this fascinating country.